Diffusivity bounds for 1D Brownian polymers

-Let $(X(t))_{t\ge0}$ be the random process defined by $X(0):=x_0\in\R$ and
+Let $(X(t))_{t\ge0}$ be the random process defined by $X(0):=x_0\in \RR$ and

-where $B(t)$ is a standard 1d Brownian motion, $f:\R\to\R$ is a function with sufficient regularity, and $\xi:\R\to\R$ is an initial drift profile with regularity (detailed below).
+where $B(t)$ is a standard 1D Brownian motion, $f\dvtx\RR\to\RR$ is a function with sufficient regularity, and $\xi\dvtx\RR\to\RR$ is an initial drift profile with regularity (detailed below).

-This process $X(t)$ was introduced by Durrett and Rogers \cite{durrett_rogers_92} as a model for the location of the end of a growing polymer at time $t$, in the case of zero initial profile ($\xi\equiv0$).
+This process $X(t)$ was introduced by Norris, Rogers and Williams \cite{norrisrogerswilliams87}, Durrett and Rogers \cite {durrettrogers92}, as a model for the location of the end of a growing polymer at time~$t$, in the case of zero initial profile ($\xi\equiv0$).

-It is phenomenologically instructive to write the driving mechanism on the right hand side of \eqref{dr} in terms of the occupation time density (local time) of the process $X(t)$:
+It is phenomenologically instructive to write the driving mechanism on the right-hand side of (\ref{dr}) in terms of the occupation time density (local time) of the process $X(t)$:

 where